Cartfridge/hello-world/README.md

 # hello-world
-I know absolutely nothing about github tbqh
+I knew absolutely nothing about github tbqh.
+Now I know a little more about github.